 So that’s it.
 A simple 6 step protocol for helping you to permanently work out which foods work, or don’t work for you, to help reverse diabetes, lose weight and strive for longevity.

-For more information I highly recommend reading Robb Wolf’s book, “, this scientific paper: and our first article on diabetes called that looked at how nutrition, sleep, emotions, thinking and exercise and other lifestyle factors can all impact this common but serious disease in Singapore.”
+For more information I highly recommend reading Robb Wolf’s book, “Wired to Eat”, this scientific paper: Personalized Nutrition by Prediction of Glycemic Responses and our first article on diabetes called How can Singaporeans reverse type 2 diabetes? that looked at how nutrition, sleep, emotions, thinking and exercise and other lifestyle factors can all impact this common but serious disease in Singapore.

 To your health, happiness and longevity